 - Tie the thyme and parsley sprigs with butcher's twine.
 (This will be added to the casserole)

 Place all the cut meat (bacon and pork shoulder) in a large bowl and add the allspice, salt and pepper and coat well.

 - Rinse the beans and place in a large pot with enough water to cover on medium heat.
 Simmer for about 20 minutes and drain.

 - In a large oven safe casserole place the beans, vegetable broth, tomatoes, meats and tied herbs.

-- Cover and cook for about two hours.
+Cover and cook for about two hours in the oven.

 - Uncover and add the wine.